Tips For New HubSpot Users To Master HubSpot In A Recession

 New pricing rollout from HubSpot - limitations that are being lifted for 90 days.

 As history shows, during an economic downturn, marketing budgets are often the first to get cut.
 But is this still the appropriate knee-jerk response in an era where the vast portion of the marketplace is linked through the Internet?
+We're able to learn from recent pandemic data.
 On April 9th, 2020, HubSpot gathered insights based on aggregated data from over 70,000 of its customers globally and found that the average monthly website traffic increased by 13% in March, compared to February.
 Additionally, customer-initiated conversations (onsite chat and Facebook Messenger) have increased each week since March 9th; two days before the World Health Organization's declaration of a global pandemic.
 There is a real opportunity to stand out amongst competition by understanding the evolving consumption patterns and fine-tuning marketing strategies accordingly.

 Perform a triage on your brand and its products or services.
 Determine which have poor survival prospects, which may suffer declining sales but can be stabilized, and which are likely to flourish during the recession and afterward.

-Develop COVID-19 buyer personas to reflect your consumer’s current jobs to be done.
+Develop Recession buyer personas to reflect your consumer’s current jobs to be done.

 List out solutions or value-adds your brand can provide each new buyer persona to establish you as a forward-thinking responder even in stressful times.